cxxr/better-java/README.md

 #### Javaslang

-[Javaslang][javaslang] is a functional component library, designed to add missing features that should have been part of Java 8.
+[Javaslang][javaslang] is a functional library, designed to add missing features that should have been part of Java 8.
 Some of these features are

 * an all-new functional collection library
 * tightly integrated tuples
 * pattern matching
-* throughout thread-safe because of immutability
+* throughout thread-safety because of immutability
 * eager and lazy data types
 * null-safety with the help of Option
 * better exception handling with the help of Try